asnaqsys/asnaqsys.github.io/manuals/escape/fx/escapefx-framework.md

 mermaid: true
 ---

-The ASNA.QSys.EscapeFX framework is a comprehensive, object-oriented library designed to simplify the development of business applications in .NET environments, particularly those migrating from legacy systems like IBM i (AS/400).
+The ASNA.QSys.EscapeFX framework is a comprehensive, object-oriented library designed to simplify the migration of applications originally developed in Synon/2E (CA 2E) to the .NET environment.
 Implemented in the *ASNA.QSys.EscapeFX* namespace, it provides a structured hierarchy of abstract base classes that encapsulate common program patterns, user interactions, data handling, and system integrations.
 This framework abstracts low-level details such as program initialization, messaging, database operations, and UI management, allowing developers to focus on domain-specific logic while ensuring consistency, reusability, and maintainability.

 # Framework Architecture